the1Riddle/printf/README.md

-#!/bin/bash
-this is a group project of two in C-printf
+# A group project of two in C-printf